ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The Reactive Streams specification

-Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET and JavaScript) as well as network protocols.
-The Reactive Streams specification is created by engineers from Kaazing, Lightbend, Netflix, Pivotal, Red Hat, Twitter and others.
+Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET, and JavaScript) as well as network protocols.
+The Reactive Streams specification is created by engineers from Kaazing, Lightbend, Netflix, Pivotal, Red Hat, Twitter, and others.

 The specification describes the concept of _reactive stream_ which has the following features: